NPA Summit 2026: Session Proposal Guide

 How Sessions Are Selected

-All proposals are reviewed by a community review panel made up of practitioners from across the news product ecosystem, who read submissions and share their top recommendations.
-The NPA team then uses this feedback to curate the final program, balancing community input with considerations such as session mix, theme alignment, and a breadth of perspectives and experiences from across the field, alongside overall program cohesion.
+All proposals are reviewed by a community review panel made up of practitioners from across the news product ecosystem, who read submissions and share their top recommendations with the NPA team.
+We use that input to curate the final program, balancing community priorities with session mix, theme alignment, and a breadth of perspective from across the field.